magento/catalog-storefront/app/code/Magento/CatalogStorefrontConnector/README.md

 ## Events

-- Listen events to collect changes in product/category entities
+To collect product data from Magento we only need to listen "catalog search indexer" event and collect processed ids To collect category data from Magento we only need to listen "category save" event and collect processed ids

+Eventually any change on Magento side will affect catalog search indexer.
+But to support existing functional tests we have to listen several extra events:
   - product save
-  - catalog search reindex
-  - category save
   - stock status save
+  - system configuration change

-Magento_*Extract modules are used to collect data
+To collect product/category data Magento_*Extract modules are used

 ## Internal data transfer